UPDATED January 2020

-With the recent Morwell open cut coal mine fire, there was a significant media focus on air quality and the negative effects poor air quality can have on the health and wellbeing of people living and working in this Victorian town.
+In 2014, there was fire at the Morwell open cut coal mine fire that lasted 45 days.
+There was a significant media focus on air quality and the negative effects poor air quality can have on the health and wellbeing of people living and working in this Victorian town.
 The two specific air quality items of concern with this fire were the high carbon mononxide (CO) level and the level of small particles in the air, also known as particulate matter (PM).

-This recently published US study and its findings are very interesting and relevant if you have a particulate problem in your work or home environment or are responsible for air quality in your workplace.
+There was also a US study published later in 2014 and the findings were very interesting and relevant if you have a particulate problem in your work or home environment or are responsible for air quality in your workplace.
 This study reveals a strong connection between particulates and productivity and this was shown even at particulate (PM2.5) levels under the US and Victorian EPA NEPM recommended level.

 One of the key conclusions from this study, that took place in an indoor pear packing plant was as follows: